NPTP/NPTP.github.io/README.md

 ### Remaining TODO

+- Game dev portfolio video reel as a youtube embed.
 - Better image for the front page "Game developer" bubble in colour.
 - Videos that play on hover over each portfolio card instead of the slideshows we have now (with exceptions like the Doom mod and any other in-progress card added later)
 - Not sure yet: videos in the landing page bubbles?
 (Editing in Unity & photoshop for game dev.
 Editing in cubase, sound forge, and a shot of playing keys from one of the show promos for composer.)
 Maybe too complicated-looking.